Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m1.md

 - Media Player
   - Added support for spherical video playback.
-  - Added support for replaygain.
+  - Added support for ReplayGain.
   - Removed session based audio API.
-  - Pre-condition of settting ROI area API is changed.
+  - Pre-condition of setting ROI area API is changed.
   - The “player_set_display()” must be called in main thread of application by restriction of upgraded EFL.
 - MediaCodec
   - Added H/W resource management.
   - Added the error enum for resource conflict.
 - MediaTool
-  - NAdded new APIs for rotation method.
+  - Added new APIs for rotation method.
 - Radio
   - Removed session based audio API.
 - Camera